CarolineDelva/WebVisualizationDashboard-Latitude--HTML-CSS-BootStrap-Project/README.md

 ## Getting Started

 1. Clone this repo (for help see this [tutorial](https://help.github.com/articles/cloning-a-repository/)).
-2. Find the CSV in the [JS](https://github.com/CarolineDelva/UFOSightingsTabularDashboard-/blob/master/static/js/data.js) folder.
+2. Find HTML pages in the [main folder](https://github.com/CarolineDelva/WebVisualizationDashboard-Latitute-HTML-CSS-BootStrap-Project).

-3. Find the JavaScript code in the [JS](https://github.com/CarolineDelva/UFOSightingsTabularDashboard-/blob/master/static/js/app2.js) folder.
+3. Find CSS pages in the [main folder](https://github.com/CarolineDelva/WebVisualizationDashboard-Latitute-HTML-CSS-BootStrap-Project).
-4. Find the HTML file as [index.html](https://github.com/CarolineDelva/UFOSightingsTabularDashboard-/blob/master/index.html).
-5. Find the CSS code in the [css](https://github.com/CarolineDelva/UFOSightingsTabularDashboard-/tree/master/static/css) folder.
+4. Find the [cities.csv](https://github.com/CarolineDelva/WebVisualizationDashboard-Latitute-HTML-CSS-BootStrap-Project/blob/master/Resources/cities.csv) in the Resources folder.
-4. Run the codes in a editor like[Visual Studio Code](https://code.visualstudio.com/).
+5. The final page is deployed to Github and a Github Page is created.

 ## Output

+See the Latitude Dashboard in action: [Latitude]( https://carolinedelva.github.io/WebVisualizationDashboard-Latitute-HTML-CSS-BootStrap-Project/)

 #### Landing page